The64thGamer/cheeseepedia/content/wiki/september-2003-show.md

 - Chuck E. Shuffle (Existing Stages)
 - Go Santa Go (Existing Stages)

-**Birthday Break**: CEC TV text with music set to a 1 minute, 2 minute countdown.
-This would then lead into the Birthday show.
+**Birthday Break**: CEC TV text with music set to a 1 or 2 minute countdown which would then lead into the Birthday show.

 ## Production